HL7/dicom-sr/input/pagecontent/example.md

 </table>

 1. Search for FHIR ImagingStudy with identifier `urn:dicom:uid|urn:oid:1.2.840.113747.20080222.83311413144566317081790268995`
-    1. If a result is found, use the found `ImagingStudy` resource as the `derivedFrom` value for all created `Observation` and `ImagingSelection` resources\
+    1. If a result is found, use the found `ImagingStudy` resource as the `derivedFrom` value for all created `Observation` and `ImagingSelection` resources
-    2. If a result is _not_ found, use a logical reference to the Study Instance UID ID from DICOM as the `subject` for all created `Observation` and `ImagingSelection` resources
+    2. If a result is _not_ found, use a logical reference to the Study Instance UID ID from DICOM as the `derivedFrom` value for all created `Observation` and `ImagingSelection` resources

 See [Example ImagingStudy](ImagingStudy-measurement-report-imaging-study.html).